fixate/generator-fixate-pw/app/templates/_README.md

 Open `.env` and configure your local database credentials (these are used by Docker to initialise your database and expose a virtual host).

+Open `database/cnf/.my.cnf.{dev, prod}` and add your dev and production database credentials so that MySQL Gulp tasks don't expose your credentials on the command line.

 ### 3. Run Docker

 A `docker-compose.yml` containerises the application with the following: